wro4j/wro4j/README.md

 # Documentation

-The documentation for this project is located on google code project page: http://code.google.com/p/wro4j/
+The documentation for this project is located [here](http://wro4j.readthedocs.org/en/stable/)

 # Issues

 Found a bug?
-Report it to the issue tracker: https://github.com/wro4j/wro4j/issues
+Report it to the [issue tracker](: )https://github.com/wro4j/wro4j/issues)

 # Feedback